montyly/isItVulnerable/README.md

 # FAQ
 - Does it really find all bugs?

-Yes.
+  - Yes.

-# What kinds of bugs does it detect?
+- What kinds of bugs does it detect?

-All of them.
+   - All of them.

-# Does it produce false positives?
+- Does it produce false positives?

-We are optimistic, so we do not believe positives can be false.
+  - We are optimistic, so we do not believe positives can be false.

+**Released on April 1st 2026**